Fpedruski/fpedruski/README.md

 💬 In addition to web development, science and technology, I like to talk about arts and culture, especially music, movies, painting, travel and books.

-🎉 My hobbies are listening to music, playing instruments (guitar, acoustic guitar,piano), watching some series and movies, exercising, searching for recipes, reading and taking care of plants.
+🎉 My hobbies are music, playing instruments (guitar, acoustic guitar,piano), watching some series and movies, exercising, searching for recipes, reading and anything relate to nature.

 Using at the moment to study :heart::
 <h2 align="center">